-With so many health trends in the modern world, people can lose sight of the essentials for optimal health.
-Different juice cleanses, soup & smoothie diets, no carb diets, gluten-free diets, paleo, or even fasting trends are overwhelming!
-There is so much information to take in.
+With so many health trends in the modern world, people can lose sight of the essential ingredients for optimal health.
+People are bombarded with keto this and paleo that, or different juice cleanses, soup & smoothie diets, gluten-free diets, or even fasting trends, all of which can be overwhelming.
+There is so much information to take in and it can be difficult to discern what will work for your body and be the most beneficial.
 Which one is better than the next?

 We can only recommend the foods we know to be nutritious for the body.
-You cannot go wrong with fresh fruits, vegetables, nuts, seeds, legumes, sprouted grains, and a whole lot of water.
+You cannot do harm to the body by eating a plant-based diet that consists of fresh fruits, vegetables, nuts, seeds, legumes, sprouted grains, and a whole lot of water.
 Water is probably the most neglected thing in every person’s diet.
-Your body needs water to function.
+Some people don’t like water because it doesn’t taste like their favorite soda.
+Well, the body doesn’t need that soda to function, but it does require water to keep you alive.
 If you aren’t regularly consuming water, your organs have to pull water from other parts of the body, which can induce dehydration, headaches, muscle aches, blotchy skin, or poor digestion.

 Do I Need To Drink More Water?